 Proposed Change Implemented?
-(Y/N) Comments Plans included a meeting of Perspectives instructors early in the fall 2017 semester to review teaching methods and attempt to create a uniform curriculum and structure to the course.
-Input was sought by the entire Psychology and Sociology department faculty team.
-Y Unanimous decision was made to remove the Perspectives course from the rotation and to replace the requirement with Social Psychology beginning spring 2019.
+(Y/N) Comments Unanimous decision was made to remove the Perspectives course from the rotation and to replace the requirement with Social Psychology beginning spring 2019.
 The final offering with be in fall 2018.
+Y The final Perspectives course was taught in fall 2018.
 Omit the satisfaction survey and coordinating SLO.
-Y
+Y The satisfaction survey and coordinating SLO was omitted.